 Jack DeBoer, known in the industry as the founder of extended stay lodging, creates and develops lodging brands Residence Inn, Summerfield Suites and Candlewood Suites.

 DeBoer realizes that the extended stay industry isn’t meeting the needs of a large segment of potential guests.
 The challenge?
 To offer low-cost lodging without sacrificing quality.
 The answer: A brand that is affordable, clean, safe, and simple became the cornerstones of this new hotel business model.

 DeBoer establishes the Value Place brand and opens the first property in Wichita, Kansas.
-It features clean studio suites with full kitchens, an onsite laundry room and a la carte amenities.
+It features clean studio suites with modified kitchens, an onsite laundry room and a la carte amenities.
 It’s an immediate success—and a game-changer for the extended stay hotel sector.
 Plans for expansion begin.

 DeBoer and his team systemize the Value Place business model to ensure consistency across multiple properties—including requirements such as newly constructed buildings with secured entrances, a 99-step cleaning process after every move-out, quality assurance procedures and much more.